Zoomlion Celebrates 30th Anniversary with Special Exhibition Focusing on Intelligent Products and Digitalization Achievements - ExBulletin

 Zoomlion Celebrates 30th Anniversary with Special Exhibition Focusing on Intelligent Products and Digitalization Achievements

-CHANGSHA, China, May 6, 2023 /CNW/ — Zoomlion Heavy Industry Science & Technology Co., Ltd. (“Zoomlion”) will host a series of events and exhibitions at Zoomlion Smart from May 11-14.
-Held a party to celebrate the 30th anniversary.
-An industrial city (“City”) in Changsha, Hunan Province.
+CHANGSHA, China, May 6, 2023 /PRNewswire/ — Zoomlion Heavy Industry Science & Technology Co., Ltd. (“Zoomlion”) will host a series of events and Celebrate the 30th anniversary with an exhibition.
+Changsha City, Hunan Province (“City”).

 Zoomlion will hold a 30th anniversary convention on May 11th at the city’s headquarters building.
 In parallel, a special technological achievements exhibition will showcase more than 500 advanced instruments and core components.
 The exhibition will also highlight the fruitful achievements of Zoomlion’s research institute, his ZValley, 12 mechanical business units and 5 core component business units.
 The event will be held at the headquarters building and its four smart manufacturing parks.
 Audiences around the world can join the event through an online livestream and access Zoomlion’s world-leading intelligent, international and sustainable lighthouse factories, cutting-edge intelligent products and digitization achievements wherever they are in the world. can be explored.